khattari540750/go-osc-checker/README.md

 ### OSC Sender Usage

+The sender interface shows multiple configured targets from your config.yaml file.

-1. **Configure Target**:
+1. **Select Target**:
+   - Each target shows its name (e.g., "TestServer", "LiveServer")
+   - IP, Port, and OSC Address fields are pre-configured but editable
+   - Large "Send" button is positioned next to the target name for easy access

+2. **Configure Message**:
-   - Enter the target IP address (default: 127.0.0.1)
+   - **IP**: Target IP address (default from config)
-   - Set the target port (default: 7000)

-2. **Set OSC Address**:
+   - **Port**: Target port number (default from config)
-   - Enter the OSC address path (e.g., `/test/sample`)
+   - **OSC Addr**: OSC address path (default from config)

-3. **Add Arguments** (optional):
+3. **Manage Arguments**:
+   - Pre-configured arguments are loaded from config with defaults
-   - Click "Add Argument" to add parameters
+   - **Add**: Click the ＋ button to add new arguments
+   - **Remove**: Click the ✕ button to remove arguments
-   - Select argument type: int, float, string, or bool
+   - **Types**: Select from int, float, string, or bool
-   - Enter the value
+   - **Values**: Enter values directly in the fields
-   - Remove arguments with the "Remove" button

 4. **Send Message**:
-   - Click "Send" to transmit the OSC message
+   - Click the prominent "Send" button next to the target name
+   - Messages are sent immediately
-   - Check the send history below
+   - Check the send history at the bottom of the window

 ### OSC Receiver Usage